 The real trouble started when I began meeting these people who were nothing like me.
 All of a sudden I found myself in class with them, working with them, living with them, and they weren’t afraid to ask me very personal questions about my proclaimed faith.
 I had no answers for them.
 My old youth pastor explained to me that this was because I had been “surviving on my parent’s faith” and that I needed to find my own.
 This entire situation was oddly traumatizing and motivating at the same time.
 I began studying scripture independently for the first time in my life and feeling really overwhelmed at the thought of having wasted so much time previously by not studying scripture and feeling like I had twenty years of bible study to catch up on, all while the secular world was breathing down my neck and asking me questions that I didn’t have answers to.

 So where did I land?
 Here.
 I’ve seen God work in my life in ways that cannot be explained.
 I don’t believe in luck, coincidence or magic.
 I can’t even attempt to believe that life is meaningless, that all of creation has no creator, that there is no such thing as good or evil, that once we pass away we’re gone forever, because none of that works for me and none of that is biblical.
-I’ve experienced depression, deep feelings of anxiety, hopelessness and existential dread, all of which were triggered by confusion and lack of knowledge.
-But after that, after discovering that I had the ability and freedom to think for myself, after changing my mind on so many things and still being unable to lose my faith in God, I realized that contrary to some of my athiest acquaintances opinions, I’m definitely not brainwashed.
+I’ve experienced depression, deep feelings of anxiety, hopelessness and existential dread, all of which were triggered by spiritual confusion and lack of biblical knowledge.
+But after that, after discovering that I have the ability and freedom to think for myself, after changing my mind on so many things and still being unable to lose my faith in God, I realized that contrary to some of my athiest acquaintances opinions, I’m definitely not brainwashed.
 Why would I pretend to believe in something that I don’t actually believe in?
 I wouldn’t.
 I’m not pretending to have faith that I don’t have.
 I know what Jesus did for me on that cross and why he did it.
 I don’t just believe it, I know it.

 I will admit that there are churches out there that are successfully scaring people into a relationship with our Savoir and causing a lot of emotional trauma and confusion in the process.
 To that I’ll just reiterate the importance of testing everything.
 We need to always remember that our God is big enough to handle our questions, our doubts, and even our anger.
 I’ve learned that hesitation is not appropriate when it comes to those things.